LLNL/merlin/docs/source/merlin_commands.rst

       - None
     * - --steps
       - string
       - The specific steps in the YAML file you want to query the queues of.
-This option MUST be used with the --specification option.
+This option MUST be used with the --spec option.
       - "all"
     * - --task_server
       - string